 More than one billion daily active users, with considerable dwell times, make Facebook the best advertising channel of the moment.
 The platform is used by world-class enterprise companies but is also an excellent opportunity for small and medium-sized businesses and economic entities with limited budgets.

 Facebook's software, developed and improved over years of experience and with the most powerful technological means available, allows its advertising to reach only certain profiled target users, selected by geography, age, interests and other significant variables.
 This reduces the overall cost of advertising with pay-per-click or pay-per-impression formula, significantly improving yield and conversion rates.
-Facebook, moreover, also offers several solutions to advertise more or less for free, and it is no wonder that the blue logo with the "f" is always a reference when it comes to advanced web marketing.
+Facebook, moreover, also offers several solutions to advertise more or less for free, and it is not surprising that the blue logo with the "f" is always a reference when it comes to advanced web marketing.

 If you want to know more, I periodically offer free video lessons on web marketing, online business and in particular, Social Media, and I recommend you study my free comprehensive guide to the Social Media Marketing for Business, found here.